Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/2DRendererData_overview.md

 The __2D Renderer Data__ can specify how to supply the shader variable _CameraSortingLayerTexture for use in custom shaders.

-### Bound
+### Foremost Sorting Layer
-All layers captured for use in the supplied texture will be drawn from the very back layer until and including the layer specified by __Bound__
+All layers captured for use in the supplied texture will be drawn from the very back layer until and including the layer specified by __Foremost Sorting Layer__

 ### Downsampling Method
 Downsampling will reduce the texture resolution used by _CameraSortingLayerTexture_.
 The options are: __None__, __2x Bilinear__, __4x Box__, __4x Bilinear__